SSDI vs. SSI Disability Benefits

 SSDI

-- You must be unable to do any substantial work because of your medical condition(s); and
+• You must be unable to do any substantial work because of your medical conditions.

-In addition to being “disabled,” a person must also meet two different earnings tests in order to qualify for SSDI benefits:
+• You must also meet two different earnings tests in order to qualify for SSDI benefits.

 SSI